magicleap/developer-portal-docs/docs/guides/unity/getting-started/install-the-tools.md

 ## Install Unity Editor

 This section describes the process of installing the Magic Leap 2 compatible Unity Editor.
-Developers are able to develop Magic Leap 2 applications with any Unity Editor in the range of **2022.2.x**.
+Developers are able to develop Magic Leap 2 applications with any Unity Editor version **2022.2.0f1 or higher**.

 1. Open the Unity Hub application
 2. Select the Installs
 3. Then click the Install Editor button.
-4. With the Install Unity Editor window open, navigate to the Pre-releases section
+4. With the Install Unity Editor window open.
-5. Select a Unity Editor that is in the range of **2022.2.x**
+5. Select a Unity Editor version **2022.2.0f1 or higher**.
 6. In the modules screen select  **Android Build Support**, then **Android SDK & NDK Tools**, and **OpenJDK**.
 7. Select the **Continue** button.